shariq1989/receipt-catcher/README.md

 ### Pair- or Mob-Programming (5 points)

-On Dec 2, the team mobbed-program.
+On Dec 2, the team mob programmed.
 All 5 developers participated in this activity as evident in the recording below:
 [https://drive.google.com/file/d/10LIQPd0qlQPxlsXeZkD4m9dnRtgc3Pe5/view?usp=sharing]

 ### Test-Driven Development (10 points)